 Gaming's best days are still ahead.
-If you need further evidence, look no further than some of 2015's most hotly anticipated releases.
-In 2015, gamers can look forward to entries in every genre that promise action, adventure, romance, imagination, excitement and awe.
-While there are dozens of promising games in the pipeline, the Tom's Guide staff has chosen ten that stand out above the rest.
+If you need further evidence, look no further than some of the medium's most hotly anticipated releases.
+Over the next year or so, gamers can look forward to entries in every genre that promise action, adventure, romance, imagination, excitement and awe.
+While there are dozens of promising games in the pipeline, the Tom's Guide staff has chosen fifteen that stand out above the rest.
 Whether or not these games live up to their own hype, they've done a great job holding our attention until they come out.

 Mighty No. 9 (Xbox 360 / PS3 / PC / Vita / 3DS)